-Information on applying for, or changing a license for a house in multiple occupation (HMO)
+Information on applying for, or changing a licence for a house in multiple occupation (HMO)

-If you rent out a property for house in multiple occupancy (HMO) in our Borough you may require a licence from us.
+If you rent out a property for houses in multiple occupation (HMO) in our Borough you may require a licence from us.

 There are three different licensing regimes for housing:

 - Mandatory licensing of large HMOs

 - Additional licensing (optional) for smaller HMOs in select areas

 - Selective licensing (optional) for other rented accommodation in select areas.